marc-jones/phd_thesis/content/09_appendix_b/appendix_b.md

 The homologue of *D. melanogaster* Esc, *FIE1*, is the only annotated Arabidopsis homologue of the gene, and is a component of all identified PRC2 complexes in the plant[@pien_polycomb_2007; @kohler_programming_2008].
 In *B. napus* there are three copies of the gene expressed; the A1 and C1 copies are expressed in both tissues while the Ann copy is only expressed in the apex (Figure \ref{figure:3xx:fie1apex}).
-Although the copies are expressed very similarly in both varieties, the genes show tissue specific expression.
+Although the copies are expressed very similarly in both varieties, the genes show tissue-specific expression.
 In the leaf, *BnFIE1.A1* is relatively lowly expressed and exhibits a gradual increase across development.
 *BnFIE1.C1* is more highly expressed than the A1 copy, and shows more pronounced increase in expression during the time series.
 In the apex all copies of *BnFIE1* are expressed more highly (Figure \ref{figure:3xx:fie1apex}).